Competitor ComparisonStanleyLinkedInHead of Content

 That's real value.
 But it doesn't fix the root cause.

-The root cause is a data infrastructure problem.
+The root cause is a context problem.
 Your voice isn't in one place — it's in three years of LinkedIn posts, Instagram Reels you recorded but never revisited, podcast episodes with stories you keep referencing, notes scattered across Notion and your phone.
 Your AI tool sees none of it.
 It's writing blind, and no amount of coaching the output changes that.

 What Stanley Does